Temples of The Church of Jesus Christ of Latter-day Saints

 Kona Hawaii Temple

-70th dedicated temple in operation; closed for renovation; preparing for rededication
+70th dedicated temple in operation; closed for renovation; majority of temple and grounds demolished; preparing for reconstruction

 Laie Hawaii Temple